Counseling + Career Center (CCC)

 Go directly to the website of the school district that you are interested in and search for jobs.

 Private Schools in Minnesota, faith, charter and non faith based.

 EdPost, hosted by St. Cloud State is a great site to start your search for positions in Minnesota.

 Minnesota Association of School Administrators, teaching and other school positions.

 k12JobSpot, search nationally.
-Set a up a profile and resume.
+Set a up a profile and post a resume.

-For any of the majors in these areas use indeed, Zip Recruiter and LinkedIn to search.
+For any of the majors in these areas use indeed, glassdoor and LinkedIn to search.

 American Psychological Association, Psychology Careers, very good resources about careers.

 Minnesota Council of Nonprofits, search by keywords, job titles and location.